madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 The burn part is an anti whale measure to make it more expensive manipulating prices and help to repeg.

-Which token will be collected as fee?
+### Which token will be collected as fee?

 If the price is below 1$, fees will be collected and distributed in dUSD, otherwise in DFI.
 Because it doesn't make sense to burn USDT or USDC, both have to be automatically converted to DFI when collected (burn part).
 All other fee parts will be distributed in USDT or USDC.

-To which pools will the dynamic fee be applied?
+### To which pools will the dynamic fee be applied?

-Basically the dynamic fee approach can be used for all dToken pairs.
-At first step it should be only used for USDT-DUSD, USDC-DUSD and DUSD-DFI.
+We would like to propose this DFIP only for the dUSD-USDT and the dUSD-USDC Pools.
+After everything works as planned, this DFIP can be rolled out to dUSD-DFI and all dToken Pairs.
+Therefore we have to check the impact of delayed oracles due to a long blocktime or stock market data.
+(New DFIP will follow for this)

-When would it be activated?
+### When would it be activated?

-"Because first we have to fill the reward pool, the activation happens in 3 major steps:
+Because first we have to fill the reward pool, the activation happens in 3 major steps:
 1. Implementation
 2. Activating through a hard fork
 - Commission reward will be paid out